How to write Markdown and prepare your environment (with VSCode)

 PHP Markdown Extra seems to place emphasis on converting to HTML, allowing you to assign things like IDs and classes, and the parser works with an HTML-like approach, such as in cases where HTML and Markdown are mixed, and with block elements and inline elements

-Also, the original Markdown, which is the source of the code, is specifically called CommonMark, but I don't think that's the scope of the test.
+Also, the original Markdown that served as the source material is specifically called CommonMark, but I don't think that's within the scope of the test.

-CommonMark has very detailed test cases in HTML, so even though it's in English, just reading the page gives you a lot of insights.
+Regarding CommonMark, there are quite detailed test cases written in HTML, so even though the page is in English, you can gain a lot of insights just by reading it.

-CommonMark Spec (This article uses 0.28 as a reference)
+CommonMark Spec (This article uses version 0.28 as a reference)

 Writing Markdown in Visual Studio Code